giladbarnea/shell_gpt/README.md

+# ShellGPT: Plus
+A superset of shell_gpt, adding:
+- 🤖 *Anthopic* API support
+- 🎮 Improved CLI: more intuitive and gives more control

 # ShellGPT
 A command-line productivity tool powered by AI large language models (LLM).
 This command-line tool offers streamlined generation of **shell commands, code snippets, documentation**, eliminating the need for external resources (like Google search).
 Supports Linux, macOS, Windows and compatible with all major Shells like PowerShell, CMD, Bash, Zsh, etc.